JeremyTCD/Mimo/examples/blog/src/content/articles/articleWithLongHeadings.md

 ---
-jtcd.pageDescription: This is an example of an article with an extremely length title. jtcd.pageTitle: Article with Long Headings jtcd.date: 01/02/2016
+jtcd_pageDescription: This is an example of an article with an extremely length title.
+jtcd_pageTitle: Article with Long Headings
+jtcd_date: 01/02/2016
 ---

 # Article with Long Headings